XCSoar/XCSoar/XCSoarV4-README.txt

 - Fix acknowledgement bug when re-entering airspace
 - Minor font adjustments
 - "GPS 2D fix" changed to "GPS waiting for fix"
+- New high-visibility icons for flight modes by Simon Taylor.
+- Blinking logger icon when logger is active.
+- Code cleanups, eliminated BOOL occurances

 Changes from 4.22 to 4.5beta2